-- Our employees wear Kansas Gas Service-logoed blue denim shirts and jeans.
+- Our employees wear logoed blue denim shirts and jeans.

-- Properly dispose of your paper bills by shredding or destroying them so your personal information cannot be obtained.
-You also may sign up for our paperless billing.
+- Make sure to dispose of your bills properly by shredding or destroying them so your personal information cannot be obtained.
+(This is another good reason to sign up for our paperless billing.)

-- Be proactive.
 If you already have provided information to someone claiming to offer this service, contact your bank immediately.
-Also contact the three national credit bureaus - Equifax, Experian and TransUnion – and request a notation made on your account so that it doesn’t impact your credit rating.
+Also, contact the three national credit bureaus - Equifax, Experian, and TransUnion and request a notation made on your account so that it doesn't impact your credit rating.